Research

 Abstract

-Why did we think wages are rigid for all those years?
+Why did we think wages are so rigid for all those years?

 Abstract